-TRAINING COMPLETION
+TRAINING COMPLETION INSTRUCTIONS

-To receive credit for the mandatory training, Army Secretariat employees must email the certificate of completion to Army OGC via one of the options below.
+Army Secretariat personnel ONLY: to receive credit for this mandatory training, email the certificate of completion to Army OGC via one of the options below.

-Note: Selecting an option below will open a new e-mail message, which you can send to the OGC (E&F) Mailbox to record
+Note: Selecting an option below will open a new e-mail message, which Army Secretariat personnel (only) can send to the OGC (E&F) Mailbox to record your training completion.